 Dual enrollment programs are those that offer high school students the opportunity to take courses at a college or university taught by the college or university faculty.
-Juniors and seniors at LHS may attend college classes through the dual enrollment programs at St. Charles Community College, Lindenwood University or the University of Missouri-St. Louis.
-Students are generally not allowed to register for courses they can take at Lutheran High.
-Grades for these classes are included in the student's cumulative high school grade point average.
-All Dual Enrollment plans must be approved by the Director of Student Services before the LHS student registers for classes.
+Juniors and seniors at LHS may attend college classes through the dual enrollment programs at St. Charles Community College, Lindenwood University or other approved institutions.